 Comfort Level With Surgery

 A facelift is a full, traditional surgery that requires sedation and recovery time.
 You’ll be placed under either local or general anesthesia for the duration of the surgery, which typically takes about 2 to 3 hours.
-Your board-certified plastic surgeon will make incisions hidden around your ears and, if necessary, under your chin.
+Your plastic surgeon will make incisions hidden around your ears and, if necessary, under your chin.

 Fillers, on the other hand, are quick and easy treatments that need no extensive prep or anesthesia.
 Treatments typically take less than an hour and involve just a short series of injections.